 Learn about scholarship opportunities.

-Each of the online course modules will require students to read assigned chapters from the course manual, watch a pre-recorded lecture, post 1 discussion question, attend or watch the live Q&A sessions, and offer module feedback.
+Each of the online course modules will require students to read assigned chapters from the course manual, watch a pre-recorded 1-3 hour lecture, post 1 discussion question, and offer module feedback.
+Attendance in live Q&A sessions with the instructors on Thursday nights is optional.
+You may watch the recorded sessions, but whenever possible we do recommend you attend live in case there are any technical glitches with the recording software.
+We can not guarantee that all sessions will be posted.

 The online courses are offered statewide through the eXtenion campus website.

 The text for this course is the "Sustainable Gardening Manual" from the University of Rhode Island.
 This training manual is currently used throughout New England Extension programs to train Master Gardener students.
 It reflects our northeast growing conditions and the national goals of the Master Gardener program.
 This text is provided as a pdf document.
 We do not print or mail the manual, but you may do this yourself at a local printing company.

 - Course Introduction

 - Soil Science and Composting, Wendy Sue Harper, Consultant and former UVM Lecturer

 - Introduction to Plant Pathology, Ann Hazelrigg, UVM Lecturer & Extension Instructor

 - Vegetable Gardening, Rebecca Madden, UVM Extension - Vegetable Nutrient Management